ChrisRogers-Max/Zongyu.gothub.io/index.md

 - - - -

 > ### Execution
-This software has a  (GUI).
+This software has a  GUI.
 There are two ways to launch the GUI.
 1. Run the programme by directly clicking the `python running` button
-2. In the python terminal: python GUI.py
+2. In the python terminal: python CCXrDC-UI.py

 <img src="https://github.com/ChrisRogers-Max/Zongyu.gothub.io/blob/master/Pictures/p1.png" width=80% height=80%>